Port of New Bedford: New Bedford Marine Commerce Terminal

 The New Bedford Marine Commerce Terminal is an offshore wind port under development by the Massachusetts Clean Energy Center (Mass CEC).
 Since the ISO/IEC 17025 accredited Wind Technology Testing Center opened in 2011, the laboratory has run 35 blade testing programmes and hundreds of individual blade tests.
 The quay site is being developed as the assembly area for the Mayflower Wind and Vineyard Wind projects.

 Foss Marine Terminal

-The New Bedford Foss Marine Terminal is planned new offshore wind facility to be built at the site of the New Bedford Gas and Edison Light Complex.
+The New Bedford Foss Marine Terminal is a planned new offshore wind facility to be built at the site of the New Bedford Gas and Edison Light Complex.

 North Terminal

 The New Bedford North Terminal on the Acushnet River is being redeveloped.